Any Helium 10 review needs to answer the question: can this really help build an Amazon FBA business or not?

 If you’re a regular reader of Niche Pursuits, you know that Spencer recently sold his most successful Amazon FBA brand for $425,000.

 While we’ve got other products selling on Amazon, we’re looking to reinvest some of that money into trying out new products and brands on Amazon FBA.

-Part of my role on Spencer's team is coming up with new product ideas and ultimately launching them on Amazon, so I'm excited to tell you all about a tool that has made life a whole lot easier – Helium 10.
+Part of my role on Spencer’s team is coming up with new product ideas and ultimately launching them on Amazon.

-In this guide, I'll show you exactly how we're using it to find and evaluate new product ideas, conduct keyword research, optimize our listings, and track our success – so hopefully, you can do the same.
+In this Helium 10 review, I’ll show you exactly how we’re using it to find and evaluate new product ideas, conduct keyword research, optimize our listings, and track our success – so hopefully, you can do the same.

 The Challenges With Launching Amazon Products

-I'd like to frame our discussion by first sharing a couple of the biggest challenges many sellers face in 2018 (us included) and then I'll talk about Helium 10 has helped solve them.
+I’d like to frame our discussion by first sharing a couple of the biggest challenges many sellers face creating a profitable profit online and then I’ll talk about Helium 10 has helped solve them.